-- 1. A bachelor's degree in Art, Psychology, or Behavioral Science is preferred.

-- 2. A total of 12 semester units (or 18 quarter units) in Psychology, which includes courses in each of the following foundation areas, is required:
+- 1. A bachelor's degree in Art, Psychology, or Behavioral Science is preferred. - 2.
+A total of 12 semester units (or 18 quarter units) in Psychology, which includes courses in general psychology, personality theory, developmental psychology and abnormal psychology is required.

-- General Psychology

-- Personality Theory

-- Developmental Psychology

-- Abnormal Psychology

 Preference is given to candidates who have completed all required foundation courses/prerequisites.
-A minimum of 6 semester units (9 quarter units) must be completed prior to applying.

-- 3. Eighteen units (27 quarter units) or the equivalent are required in the foundation content areas of two- and three-dimensional studio art and design.
-A minimum of 12 units must be completed prior to applying.
-Applicants need to have at least one class in each of the following:
+A minimum of 6 semester units (9 quarter units) must be completed prior to applying. - 3.
+Eighteen units (27 quarter units), or the equivalent are required in the foundation content areas of two- and three-dimensional studio art and design.)A minimum of 12 units must be completed prior to applying.)
+Applicants need to have at least one class in each of the following: drawing, painting and clay.

-- Drawing

-- Painting

-- Clay

 All foundation areas must be completed within the first year.